opencobra/cobratoolbox/docs/source/installation/vonBertalanffy.md

 After your license has been made available, you can download from the “My Licenses” tab on the ChemAxon website.

-Download the license and place it under (replace USER by your actual user account):
+Download the license and place it under (replace <user> by your actual user account):
 ```
- /home/USER/.chemaxon
+ /home/<user>/.chemaxon
 ```
 Download Marvin for Linux fromn https://www.chemaxon.com/products/marvin/download, avigate to the directory where it was saved and make it executable (here, we downloaded version 17.28.0 - use the